catalog header

 Campus Buildings

 The Gonzaga University campus includes 104 buildings, the newest of which is the John and Joan Bollier Family Center for Integrated Science and Engineering.
 The Hemmingson University Center houses the Center for Global Engagement; the Mission & Ministry offices; the Center for Community Engagement; the Diversity, Inclusion, Community, and Equity (DICE) office; the Student Involvement and Leadership Center; student government offices; multiple meeting rooms and lounges; a US Bank branch; a ballroom; as well as multiple food venues.
 Since 2000, 14 other buildings have been constructed, including the bookstore and parking facility; the Corkery and Kennedy Apartments; Coughlin, Dillon, Goller, and Twohy Residence Halls; the Law School; the McCarthey Athletic Center; the Paccar Center for Engineering; the Patterson Baseball Complex; and the Stevens Center for Tennis and Golf.
-The Rudolf Fitness Center was added to the Martin Centre sports building, and the Tilford Center for Nursing and Human Physiology, as well as Leadership Studies, was created from a purchased facility.
+The Rudolf Fitness Center was added to the Martin Centre sports building, and the Tilford Center for Health Sciences, as well as Leadership Studies, was created from a purchased facility.
 The Magnuson Theater was renovated during this time frame.

-The Foley Center library was opened in1992, providing sophisticated on-line computer access to libraries across the United States.
+The Foley Center library was opened in 1992, providing sophisticated on-line computer access to libraries across the United States.
 It also contains one of the finest rare book rooms in the country.

-In addition to the library, Foley is now the home for the Writing Center, the Center for Teaching and Advising, the Center for the Virtual Campus Digital Design and Production Center, the Center for Academic Advising and Assistance, including the Disability Access, and Academic Testing Center, and Information Technology Services (ITS).
+In addition to the library, Foley is now the home for the Writing Center, the Center for Teaching and Advising, the Office of Instructional Design and Delivery, the Center for Student Academic Success, including the Disability Access,Academic Testing Center, and Information Technology Services (ITS).

 Other buildings as well as historic ones grace the Gonzaga campus.
 The Jundt Art Center and Museum was completed in 1995.
 The Jepson Center for the School of Business was remodeled and expanded in 2004.
 The Rosauer School of Education building was completed in 1994.
 The historic Huetter Mansion was relocated to the University Campus and houses the Office of Campus Security and Public Safety, while the graceful 1902 Monaghan Mansion continues to house offices and practice rooms for the Music department.
 The Alumni Association along with the Division of University Advancement is now located in the Boone Avenue Retail Center (BARC).